Nimit746/DSA-Project-/README.md

 1. selectRandomName: a function to select a random name from a vector of names (not used in this implementation).
 2. removeDuplicates: a function to remove duplicate contacts from a vector of contacts.
 3. saveToFile: a function to save all contacts to a file named "contacts.txt".
+4. searchContact: a function to search a contact from a vector of names

 Notes: